GoogleChrome/web.dev/src/site/content/en/blog/origin-trials/index.md

 usage.
 Additionally, origin trials are a self-managed process with limited documentation and support.
-Participants should be willing and able to work relatively independently using the documentation available, which, at this stage, will likely be limited to specs and explainers.
-Though, web.dev tries to provide articles on origin trials whenver we can.
+Participants should be willing and able to work relatively independently using the documentation available, which, at this stage, will likely be limited to specs and explainers, though, web.dev tries to provide articles on origin trials whenver we can.

 If you register for a trial, the Chrome team will periodically ask you for